Louisville Sinking Fund Building: Becoming the Sinking Fund Building

 By the mid-1950s, the police department had moved next door to a new building.
 In 1957, the name "Sinking Fund Building" was used for the first time when a $97,000 renovation package gave the Commissioners of the Sinking Fund additional space on the first floor; the upper floors, used by the Welfare Department, received air conditioning as part of the remodel.
 The Commissioners of the Sinking Fund, an agency originally chartered by the Kentucky General Assembly in 1852, was the predecessor agency of the Louisville Metro Revenue Commission.
 The Sinking Fund Building has housed the city's tax collectors at multiple times in its history.
 It was also used to house equipment for a study of downtown air pollution in the mid-1960s.

 In 1969, a consultant working with the city recommended the building be torn down to make war for a modern civic complex; the proposed $23.4 million governmental complex went to Jefferson County voters in November 1970 but was defeated by 15,000 votes.
-Less than six years later, in September 1976, the city hall complex and Sinking Fund Building were placed on the National Register of Historic Places.
+In 1980, the building was placed on the National Register of Historic Places, four years after the adjacent City Hall had also been placed on the NRHP.
 The Louisville Department of Building and Housing Inspection moved from City Hall to the Sinking Fund Building in 1975; the building was remodeled to accommodate the city department, including the installation of an elevator.
 The renovation, which continued into the late 1970s, also included restoration work, such as the uncovering of the names of Bache and Bourlier on the front entrance.

 Citing a lack of space, the Commissioners of the Sinking Fund moved out of the Sinking Fund Building in 1992 to offices on West Main Street, where the agency was able to consolidate its archives from the Sinking Fund Building and City Hall; the agency was renamed the Louisville Metro Revenue Commission following a city-county merger in 2003.
 In 2004, all other agencies moved out of the Sinking Fund Building and the Revenue Commission reoccupied the space.